micro-api/micro-api/README.md

 ## Key Concepts

 - The specification is concerned with representing the relationship graph between types.
-- A type is a collection of records that share the same set of attributes.
+- Interoperability with JSON-LD is a primary concern of this specification.
+A JSON-LD client may be able to parse a Micro API document, but without the additional semantics.
-- Assume that the application protocol (typically HTTP) controls the semantics of the interaction.
+- Assume that the application protocol controls the flow of the interaction (HTTP `OPTIONS`, `GET`, `POST`, `PATCH`, `DELETE`).

 ## Reserved Keywords